 The Shifting Testing Paradigm

-Testing is no longer an afterthought in the development process.
-Modern development teams have embraced a "shift-left" approach, where testing begins early in the development cycle.
-More importantly, we're witnessing the rise of what many call "shift-right" testing—continuous validation in production environments with real users and traffic patterns.
+Testing is no longer an afterthought.
+Modern development teams embrace "shift-left" approaches where testing begins early in the development cycle.
+Additionally, "shift-right" testing—continuous validation in production with real users and actual traffic patterns—is gaining prominence.

-The most notable change I've observed is how testing responsibilities have expanded beyond dedicated QA teams.
-Today's developers are expected to write and maintain tests for their code, while specialized testing engineers focus on building robust testing infrastructure and addressing complex testing challenges.
+Testing responsibilities have expanded beyond dedicated QA teams.
+Developers now write and maintain tests for their code, while specialized testing engineers build testing infrastructure and address complex challenges.

 "The best testing strategy in 2025 isn't about choosing the right tools—it's about creating the right culture.
 When testing becomes everyone's responsibility, quality improves exponentially."